WozzyaQ/client-server-inverted-index/README.md

 - [Results](#Results)

 # Description
-The main task of the project is to implement parallel datastructure called [inverted index](https://en.wikipedia.org/wiki/Inverted_index) using multithreading i.e. the creation of such structure should be parallelized.
+The main task of the project is to implement parallel datastructure called [inverted index](https://en.wikipedia.org/wiki/Inverted_index) using `multithreading` i.e. the creation of such structure should be parallelized.

 In the project you can find structure like that that was based on `ConcurrentHashMap` and `ConcurrentHashMap.entrySet()`.
-There is also a single threaded implementation of the index.
+There is also a single threaded implementation of the index and a few handy utility classes that can be easily reused in the future projects such as paths extractors and tokenizers.

 In addition to this, I've implemented a simple `client-server` logic with usage of index allowing clients to query an index via sending the queries to server.
 # Usage example